amd/amd-fftw/README_AMD.md

 Dynamic dispatcher achieves Function Multi-versioning by using compiler's attributes.
 Use "--enable-dynamic-dispatcher" configure option to enable this feature.
-It is supported for GCC compiler and Linux based systems for now.
+It is supported for Linux based systems for now.
 The set of x86 CPUs on which the single portable library can work depends upon the highest level of CPU SIMD instruction set with which it is configured.